 If third-party vendors have access to your school’s systems, they could also fall victim to phishing scams and expose your organization’s data and networks.
 Any organization utilizing security awareness training should disseminate that training to all third parties.
 Senior IT staff should also communicate with the security team of each vendor to ensure their organization encourages phishing training.

-Learn more about UpGuard’s third-party risk management solutions>
+Learn about UpGuard’s third-party risk assessment software.

 Distributed denial of service (DDoS) attacks disrupt a targeted server by flooding the server or surrounding infrastructure with continued traffic.
 Cybercriminals deploy DDoS attacks through compromised computer systems, IoT devices, and other hijacked devices.